chris-wood/chris-wood.github.io/_drafts/why_icn.md

 title: Why Bother with ICN?
 ---

-# Some History

-Many, many years of networking research and development have left us with the ubiquitious TCP/IP networking model that (to my knowledge) supports the majority of network applications in modern society.
+Many, many years of networking research and development have left us with the ubiquitous TCP/IP networking model that (to my knowledge) supports the majority of network applications in modern society.
 The fundamental design principal of this model is based on layers (abstractions) starting with the physical device layer and building towards the application layer.
 Each layer is responsible for providing